Thursday, March 16, 2017

 These scans are of two sheets of paper, one represented by the first image and one by the second and third images.
 The first page is 8 1/2" x 11" and is a grayish off-white.
 It feels about 20# in weight.
 There is no watermark.
 It is all typewritten except for the dates in handwriting at the top of the page: "January 19 - 1920"; "Answ'd Jan 26 - 20"; and "Rec'd Answers - 2-2-20."
 The writing is again similar to that of Jean La Forêt's from his journal.

 The second page is 8 1/2" x 11 3/8".
 It is whiter than the first page.
 It has a watermark: BERKSHIRE SOUVENIR BOND USA.
-The obverse of the page has "Questions to Petit" in what appears to be Jean's handwriting in blue pencil.
+The reverse side of the page has "Questions to Petit" in what appears to be Jean's handwriting in blue pencil.
 These two pages are glued to each other in the upper left corner.

 These pages appear to be copies of the first set.
-The headers on the pages differ, and the second set is not an verbatim copy, but the bulk of the text is the same.
+The headers on the pages differ, and the second set is not a verbatim copy, but the bulk of the text is the same.
 On the copy of the answers, the names of the signatures are typed.

 This envelope is 9 1/2" x 4 1/8".
 It is yellowish and somewhat stained in the lower left corner.
 It's sturdy, apparently heavier than 20# paper.
 As with the envelope holding the transcription of Louis Curdt's statement, I believe the printing was by Jean La Forêt.
 The documents shown above were folded and in this envelope when I received everything.